OutWrest/oldv2_OutWrest.github.io/_posts/2020-04-12-DawgCTF-Writeup.markdown

 {% endhighlight %}

 # Arthur Ashe
 In this challenge, I had to determine which team is ahead by scores by inputting one or a zero based on the input.
-I quickly figured out the games were tennis since the words *love, game, set* which correspond to *0, 45, and 6* respectivly.
-Giving the right answers to all the questions, ends with a `Thank you` and a closed connection.
+I quickly figured out the games were tennis since the words *love, game, set* which correspond to *0, 45, and 6* respectively.
+Giving the right answers to all the questions ends with a *Thank you* and a closed connection.
 This led to realize that the flag is something that we already figured out, the input.
 The ones and zeros are binary.

 The code below worked to get me the flag by doing that.
 {% highlight python %}